Tontonjo/jellyfin/README.md

 ```

 ### Usage:
-It will look in $inputpath for HDR content and convert them to x264 SDR to $outputpath
+It will look in $inputpath for MKV movies and convert them to x264 SDR to $outputpath
-Executing the script like this works but is not perfect - suggestions welcome!
+I recommand using tmux to start process
 - Put script in a jellyfin container accessible folder
-- Edit the configuration in the script - for more informations about settings: https://trac.ffmpeg.org/wiki/Encode/H.264
-- - Input path - script will recurse if there are subfolders
-- - Outputpath - Where to put converter files - set another path than input
-- - CRF - The range of the CRF scale is 0–51, where 0 is lossless
-- - Preset - Use the slowest preset that you have patience for: ultrafast,superfastveryfast,faster,fast,medium,slow,slower,veryslow,placebo
-- - Tune - film,animation,grain,stillimage,fastdecode,zerolatency
-- - MaxRate - target bitrate in bps
+- If no outputpath is specified, original file will be overwritten
+- You can set a maximum amount of files to process
+- Use arguments to process only video or audio
+- Specify a blacklist

 - Make it executable
 ```shell
 docker exec $jellyfin chmod +x /path/to/HDRtoSDR_converter.sh